-Some people translate this expression as “bon appetit,” but this doesn’t seem completely accurate.
+Some people translate this common Mexican saying as “Enjoy your meal,” but this doesn’t seem completely accurate.
 Provecho is a strange greeting we use to acknowledge people who are about to eat, are already eating, or have just finished their meal.
 It’s not uncommon to say provecho to complete strangers, especially to every complete stranger you make eye contact with on your way out of that restaurant in Oaxaca where you just ate the best mole poblano of your life.

 9. ¿Qué onda?

-One of our favourite greeting phrases, qué onda (literally “what a wave”) is the exact equivalent of “What’s up?”
+One of our favourite Mexican Spanish greetings, qué onda (literally “what a wave”) is the exact equivalent of “What’s up?”
 The wave can easily be substituted by a fart (qué pedo), a fraud (qué transa), a mushroom (qué hongo), or a roll (qué rollo) without altering its meaning.

 10. Chido / chilo / chingón

-This is an easy one.
-All of these words express that something’s good.
+These Mexican Spanish phrases are easy ones.
+They all express that something’s good.
 Simple as that.
 Chingón is the best of the three, but it denotes so much awesomeness that some people consider it extremely rude.
 Chido and chilo are the mild and socially acceptable versions, but still pretty awesome.
 Chido is used in Central Mexico, while chilo is mostly used in the northern states and is pronounced “shilo.”

 11. Bien padre

-Padre means “cool”…well, it also means “father,” but that doesn’t make a lot of sense, does it?
-If you wanna say something’s really cool, you can say está bien padre (“this is really father”) or está padrísimo (“this is super father”).
+Padre means “cool” (as well as “father,” obviously).
+If you want to say that something’s really cool, you can say está bien padre (“this is really father”) or está padrísimo (“this is super father”).
 Some other expressions used to say that something’s cool include está de pelos (“this is hairy”) and está con madre (“this is with mother”).